-- Foods and drinks.
-The amount of gas that different foods cause varies from person to person.
+- Foods and drinks such as beans, broccoli, carbonated drinks, and beer.
+The amount of gas and the odor that different foods cause vary from person to person.

 - Lactose intolerance.
 A person who can't easily digest lactose, a type of natural sugar found in milk and dairy products, can have both gas and bloating as well as other symptoms.